TigerAppsOrg/TigerPath/majors-and-certificates/README.md

   "name": "Name Studies", //* major/certificate name (If separate JSONs for same program, specify AB/BSE.
 For instance, "Computer Science - BSE")
   "code": "NST", //* Three-letter dept code.
 Not required for certificates.
 For Spanish/Portuguese and French/Italian, use SPO and FIT, respectively.
-  "degree": "AB", //* AB or BSE for majors, or null otherwise "year": 2018, //* year in which the requirements apply "description": "These are at most a couple sentences describing the Name Studies major/certificate.\nIt is optional and should be copied from an offical source.", "allowed_majors": [ // only relevant for certificates
+  "degree": "AB", //* AB or BSE for majors, or null otherwise "year": 2018, //* year in which the requirements apply (2018 means the 2017-2018 school year) "description": "These are at most a couple sentences describing the Name Studies major/certificate.\nIt is optional and should be copied from an official source.", "allowed_majors": [ // only relevant for certificates
     "NST", // list of majors that are allowed to take the certificate ... // default if empty or not present is that all majors are allowed